VirtusLab/akka-workshop-client/README.md

-Asynchronous programming in late 2018 - Cats-effect
+Asynchronous programming in late 2018 - Scalaz ZIO
 =============

-Workshop on asynchronous programming using [cats.effect.IO](https://github.com/typelevel/cats-effect).
+Workshop on asynchronous programming using [Scalaz ZIO](https://scalaz.github.io/scalaz-zio).

 It will cover parallelism, error handling, synchronization and shared state - everything in purely functional manner!